Melvin Pirchesky and Boustead Securities, LLC

 Melvin Pirchesky is a Financial Industry Regulatory Authority ('FINRA') registered representative providing private equity investment banking services to his clients.

-Boustead Securities, LLC ('Monarch'), a FINRA registered broker-dealer, oversees Melís securities-related activities.
+Boustead Securities, LLC ('Boustead'), a FINRA registered broker-dealer, oversees Melís securities-related activities.
 Accordingly, Mel is furnishing this document

 to all clients to provide information about his efforts to ensure that his securities activities will not be significantly impacted as a result of an emergency or significant